 - Wilderness SST 30.
 Wayne Burdick’s minimalist QRP CW transceiver from around 1998, many SSTs were built over the next few years, mostly by the US QRP crowd in the late nineties.
 14.3MHz VXO and 4.9MHz IF, NE602 mixers, LM380 audio stage, 2N3553 final and not much else.
 Like Norcal Sierras, they were liked by their owners almost beyond their capabilities.
 I want to try out this design as a SOTA 30m rig and also as a motivation to get onto CW after 30 years.
 Update: This one is done!

 - Norcal Sierra.
-Designed by Wayne Burdick N6KR (later Elecraft), Sierra is a QRP multi band CW transceiver that achieves band switching with pluggable band modules.
+Another Wayne Burdick design, Sierra is a QRP multi band CW transceiver that achieves band switching with pluggable band modules.
 A single-conversion superhet receiver of the NE602-MC1350-NE602-LM386 kind, and a 2 watt transmitter with full break in.
 There is a yahoo group where Sierra owners still sing the praises of this little rig today.
 The original free-running VFO, heterodyne crystal oscillators and mixer would be replaced by a DDS VFO (as done by W2EB).
 And I would put an IRF510 on the back end for 5 to 10 watts for more reliable SOTA/portable contacts.
-Sierra offrrs US QRP pedigree and a lot of performance for not many parts or complexity.
+Sierra offers US QRP pedigree and a lot of performance for not many parts or complexity.

 - Progressive Receiver.
 Designed by Wes Hayward W7ZOI and John Lawson K5IRK way back in 1981 this is a classic multi-band dual-conversion superhet using all discrete components, SBL-1 mixers, and lots of filtering.
 The 5 bands are achieved by switching separate converters in front of a conventional 3.5-4MHz superhet with (9MHz IF and 5-5.5MHz VFO).
 Drew VK3XU published a similar receiver in one of his volumes, using a tuneable IF of 1.8-2MHz.
 Many Progressives have been built, and most builders are very happy with the results.
 One or more DDSs would replace the 3 oscillators (VFO, heterodyne and BFO).
 To build one seems like a rite of passage.